CENTER FOR DOCUMENTARY EXPRESSION AND ART

 1983-1994

-Between 1983 and 1994, OHI conducted nearly 750 oral history interviews and took approximately 14,000 documentary photographs in Utah’s Northern Ute, African American, Chinese, Jewish, Japanese, Greek, Italian and Latino communities.
-From this material, OHI created a public archive in the Marriott Library of the University of Utah; an evening length modern-dance production, “Separate Journeys,” in partnership with the Repertory Dance Theater; a traveling photography exhibit entitled “Working Together: A Utah Portfolio;” and two publications—The Other Utahns: A Photographic Portfolio and Missing Stories: An Oral History of Ethnic and Minority Groups in Utah.
-(Note: In 1990, the University of Utah’s Marriott Library acquired the OHI documentary effort.
-The original oral history interviews and photographs can now be viewed at the Special Collections area of the Marriott Library.)
+Between 1983 and 1994, OHI conducted nearly 750 oral history interviews and took approximately 14,000 documentary photos in Utah’s Northern Ute, African American, Chinese, Jewish, Japanese, Greek, Italian and Latino communities.
+From this material, OHI created a public archive in the University of Utah’s Marriott Library; a modern-dance, “Separate Journeys,” with the Repertory Dance Theater; a traveling photo exhibit titled “Working Together: A Utah Portfolio;” and two publications: The Other Utahns: A Photographic Portfolio and Missing Stories: An Oral History of Ethnic and Minority Groups in Utah.
+(In 1990, the University’s Marriott Library acquired OHI’s documentary archive.
+Oral histories and photos can now be viewed through the Marriott Library, Special Collections section.)

 1994-1997

-During 1994-1996, in conjunction with Utah’s state Centennial, OHI produced a traveling photography exhibit called “Sacred Images: A Vision of Native American Rock Art,” and an accompanying publication of the same title that featured Utah’s outdoor gallery of prehistoric art (petroglyphs and pictographs).
-In addition to dramatic color photographs of the sites, the project contained interviews with members of six Native American communities on the historic, mythic, and ceremonial uses and meanings of these ancient images and sites.
-In 1997, to celebrate the Sesquicentennial Anniversary of the founding of Salt Lake City, Mayor Deedee Corradini commissioned OHI to create a photography exhibit dramatizing the city’s diverse pioneering heritage.
-The exhibit was displayed in Salt Lake City and County Building from 23 July 23 to 31 December 1997.
+During 1994-1996, in conjunction with Utah’s state Centennial, OHI produced a traveling photo exhibit titled, “Sacred Images: A Vision of Native American Rock Art,” and an accompanying book of the same title.
+The project presented color photos of Utah’s petroglyphs and pictographs.
+Major Utah sites were documented together with interviews with members of six regional Native-American communities about the historic, mythic, and ceremonial uses of these sites.
+In 1997, SLC celebrated the Sesquicentennial Anniversary of its founding, and Mayor Corradini commissioned OHI to assemble an exhibit presenting the city’s diverse pioneering heritage.
+The exhibit was displayed at the SLC City and County Building from July 23-December 31,1997.

 Click for more.